JuliaEcosystem/PkgDeps.jl/test/resources/registries/README.md

 Single post-1.0 release that is dependent on `DownDep`.

 ### Case4
-Two releases where `DownDep` was previously a depdenency and no longer is.
+Two releases where `DownDep` was previously a dependency and no longer is.

+### Case5
+Single post-1.0 release that depends on `Case3`.